saleor/saleor/docs/installation.rst

    .. note::

        Secret key should be a unique string only your team knows.
-       It's serious as this key is used to ensure security of your installation.
+       Tthis key is used to ensure security of your installation.
        Consult `Django's documentation <https://docs.djangoproject.com/en/1.10/ref/settings/#secret-key>`_ for details.

        We try to provide usable default values for all of the settings.